Planning an Accessible Campus Event at SF State

 - Use captioned multimedia

-[Please work with the DPRC if your media is not captioned, as not all media have captions imbedded.
-If the media is, however, captioned, be sure to display the captions, as they do not always appear automatically.
-Feel free to contact the DPRC for further assistance or guidance.]
+Please work with the DPRC if your media is not captioned, as not all media has captions imbedded.
+You can request your media captioning at http://access.sfsu.edu/node/180.
+Please be aware it may take several weeks for the media to be captioned, therefore, please allow as much time as possible.
+If the media is already captioned, be sure to display the captions, as they do not always appear automatically.
+It is beneficial to test the media using the same playback equipment that will be used for the event to ensure captioning will work during the event.

 - Check for accessibility of art displays or exhibits